Send It to Me

 Janovitz concludes of the song, "Taken for what it is and not what it is a harbinger of, however, 'Send It to Me' is a fun song — catchy, with numerous hooks, and also fun to sing along to.
 An oft-repeated criticism of the Stones from this period on notes that their records seem to be written as an excuse to go out and tour, as if they need one.
 It is a valid point, though; the records seem like afterthoughts, and songs such as "Send It to Me" seem to be written to be performed live".
 In fact the Rolling Stones have never performed "Send It to Me" live on any of their tours since its introduction, and the Stones didn't even tour in support of Emotional Rescue's release at all.

 Recording began on "Send It to Me" in June 1979 at Pathé Marconi Studios in Paris, France and concluded later in the year at New York City's Electric Lady Studios.
 With Jagger on lead vocals, Ronnie Wood performs electric slide guitar, including the song's solo.
 Richards provides the song's rhythm guitar hooks.
 Watts and Bill Wyman perform the song's thumping drums and bass, respectively.
 Harmonica is performed by Sugar Blue, a contributor to songs from the Stones' previous album, Some Girls and their next, Tattoo You.
-Another notable contribution comes from reggae singer Max Romeo who provides the song's tacking percussion parts.
+Reggae singer Max Romeo also makes a notable contribution by providing the song's driving percussion elements.